Reelix/Reecon/README.md

 ### Linux (Ubuntu 22.10 and above)
 sudo apt update
 sudo apt upgrade
-sudo apt install dotnet-runtime-8.0
-sudo apt install dotnet-sdk-8.0
+sudo apt install dotnet-sdk-8.0 -y
 ### Linux (Other)
-If you're running this, you probably know how to get dotnet setup.
-Start [here](https://dotnet.microsoft.com/en-us/download).
+If you're running this, you probably know how to get the dotnet SDK installed.
+If not, start [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (SDK 8.0.100)

 ## Build Instructions
 1.)
 Clone the repo: `git clone https://github.com/Reelix/Reecon.git`
 2.)
 Run the build file: `chmod +x ./Reecon/build && ./Reecon/build`
 3.)
 Run: `./reecon`
 4.)
 Optional: Move `./reecon` into `/usr/local/bin/reecon` to be able to run `reecon` from anywhere
 5.)
-Optional: You can remove the `Reecon` folder if you want - The binary is standalone
+Optional: You can remove the `./Reecon` folder if you want - The binary is standalone

 ### Windows
 1.)
 Clone the repo: `git clone https://github.com/Reelix/Reecon.git`